entando/entando-docs/vuepress/docs/v7.1/docs/reference/upgrade.md

 # Upgrade Guide E7.1.2 ⇒ E7.1.3

-## OLM
+## Upgrade an OpenShift/OLM Entando Instance

-Follow the steps below to upgrade your Entando OpenShift installation from 7.1.2 to 7.1.3.
+Follow the steps below to upgrade your OpenShift Entando installation from 7.1.2 to 7.1.3.

 1. Open the console Web app of your OpenShift cluster